Upward Salute

 Gymnasts require full-body flexibility and strong core muscles for their routines, which involve a wide range of movements.

-Field hockey players need leg, hip, and upper body flexibility for running, stick handling, and shooting.
+Ice hockey players need lower body and core flexibility for skating, as well as upper body flexibility for stick handling and shooting.

 Rock climbers need upper body, forearm, and leg flexibility for climbing and reaching movements.